Why do you need link building?

 In a nutshell, here is the process behind a solid white hat link building strategy:

-- Create great quality content, which isn’t an advertorial or too “salesy”.
-It needs to address the problems faced by your audience and above all – be useful and interesting.
+- Create great quality content, that isn’t an advertorial or too “salesy”.
+It needs to address the unique problems faced by your audience and above all – be useful and interesting.